southernkasaist/ga-system-design/README.md

 We can also leverage caching (e.g., [Redis](https://redis.io/)) to cache query results to reduce the overall latency and pressure of computation engine and primary storage.

-## Computation Engine

-In order to process data and do computation on reports, we need performent computation engine that fit for large volume of data.

-The computation engine should:

-- Run in distributed parallel manner with low latency

-- Support streaming data processing with vairous kinds of time-windows (e.g., `1 minute`, `1 hour`, `1 day`, etc)

-- Has high availability

-Here, we use [Apache Spark](https://spark.apache.org/) for this purpose as it's well designed for big data real-time stream computation and widely used, which is fit for our requirement.

 ## High availability

 In order to ensure high availability of the whole system, we need to ensure high availability of each component of it.

 ### Middlewares

-Middlewares like `Kafka`, `Cassandra`, `Redis` and `Spark` are naturally designed to be fault-tolerant with clustering support.
+Middlewares like `Kafka`, `Cassandra` and `Redis` are naturally designed to be fault-tolerant with clustering support.

 We also need [HAProxy](http://www.haproxy.org/) like load balancer for both data collector api and report api service.